wilzbach/msa/README.md

 Documentation
 -------------

-See below and hear to the [wiki](https://github.com/greenify/biojs-vis-msa/wiki/).
+See below and head to the [wiki](https://github.com/greenify/biojs-vis-msa/wiki/).

 Please report bugs or feature request directly on github.